Tracardi/documentation/docs/docs/qa/what_is_the_difference_between_os_and_commercial.md

 list and focus on engaged customers.
 Archiving inactive profiles also helps streamline workflows and maintain a clean database, ensuring efficient data management.

-#### Retroactive Data Processing

-Allows businesses to process historical data and copy it to profiles or index event data, even if the events were collected before the corresponding workflows were created.
-This capability enables businesses to retroactively leverage previously collected data, ensuring comprehensive customer data analysis and personalized communication based on historical information.

 #### Enhanced User Experience with UIX Widgets

 Offers UIX (User Interface Experience) widgets that enable businesses to inject interactive forms into their customer